- Theological Education

 The National Study of Youth and Religion offers data that can enhance our understanding of the religious lives of American youth from adolescence into young adulthood.

 The Association of Religion Data Archives houses data from high-caliber studies on many topics, including several that explore youth and religion.
-For example, find data from the National Study of Youth and Religion; the Pew Research Center’s Mid-November Survey, 2001; the Young Adolescents and Their Parents national study, 1984; and the Presbyterian Panel of August 1992, on Christian education and nurture.
+For example, find data from the National Study of Youth and Religion; the National Longitudinal Study of Adolescent to Adult Health, Wave 1; the Pew Research Center’s Mid-November Survey, 2001; the Young Adolescents and Their Parents: A National Study, 1984; and the Presbyterian Panel Survey, August 1992: Christian Education and Nurture.

 Faith Communities Today, powered by a consortium of researchers and scholars representing more than 25 faith communities and institutions, develops common survey instruments to successfully elicit key information across faith, ethnic and cultural traditions.
 Their common questionnaire makes it possible to draw statistically valid comparisons across faith traditions, including in the area of youth’s lives, practices and involvements in their religious communities.
 Reports are available for free PDF download.